Calculator-Online.net

 Step 1:

-Simply, consider the two general three-dimensional vectors that are defined in Cartesian coordinates:
+Consider two general three-dimensional vectors defined in Cartesian coordinates:

-i, j, k are unit vectors, and A, B, C, D, E, F are said to be constant.
+Here, i, j, k are unit vectors, and A, B, C, D, E, F are constants.

 Step 2:

-Now, you ought to set up the cross product matrix.
-The easiest ways to calculate a cross product is to set up the unit vectors with the two vectors in a matrix.
-Also, you can try an online matrix cross product calculator to find the cross product of the matrix.
+Set up the cross product matrix.
+The easiest way to calculate a cross product is using a matrix with the unit vectors and the components of the two vectors.
+You can also use an online matrix cross product calculator to simplify the calculation.

 Step 3:

-Now, you have to calculate the determinant of the matrix, we account cofactor expansion (expansion by minors).
+Calculate the determinant of the matrix using cofactor expansion (expansion by minors):

-This vector is orthogonal to both a and b
+The resulting vector is orthogonal (perpendicular) to both a and b.
+Now, let’s look at an example.

 Cross Product Example: